tendermint/tendermint/docs/tools/remote-signer-validation.md

 secret_key = "./secret_connection.key" # Where to find our secret connection key.

 [[providers.softsign]]
-id = "test-chain-0XwP5E"               # The Tendermint chain ID for which KMS will be signing. path = "./signing.key"                 # The signing key we extracted earlier.
+id = "test-chain-0XwP5E"               # The Tendermint chain ID for which KMS will be signing (same as validator.chain_id above). path = "./signing.key"                 # The signing key we extracted earlier.
 ```